Reduce Your Carbon Footprint For The New Year

-Every year, many of us set out to make New Year's resolutions that will have a positive impact on our lives.
-Whether it's losing weight, spending more time with your friends, meditating more often or taking better care of your home, there's always some elusive goal on our list that we just can't seem to accomplish – but the new year is the perfect time to put those ideas into practice, including ways to reduce your carbon footprint.
+Every year, many of us set out to make New Year’s resolutions that will have a positive impact on our lives.
+Whether it’s losing weight, spending more time with your friends, meditating more often or taking better care of your home, there’s always some elusive goal on our list that we just can’t seem to accomplish.
+The new year is the perfect time to put those ideas into practice, including ways to reduce your carbon footprint.

-One great idea for a New Year's resolution is to vow to have a lighter impact on the planet and reduce your carbon footprint.
+One great idea for a New Year’s resolution is to vow to have a lighter impact on the planet and reduce your carbon footprint.
 Deciding to live a more sustainable lifestyle can help you save money, feel better about your carbon footprint and set a good example for your kids, friends and neighbours.
-If you're ready to take the plunge into a life of sustainability, here are a few ideas.
+If you’re ready to take the plunge into a life of sustainability, here are a few ideas.

 Reconsider your diet

 There are a number of ways the food we eat impacts the planet and there are easy changes you can make to reduce your carbon footprint in this area.
 Meat production is known to be a huge source of carbon emissions, as the raising, harvesting and shipping of meat are all resource-intensive processes.
-You may want to consider jumping on the 'meatless Mondays' bandwagon, or even going meatless on more days of the week (have you considered seven?).
+You may want to consider jumping on the ‘meatless Mondays’ bandwagon, or even going meatless on more days of the week (have you considered seven?).

 While you’re examining your diet, take a look at how many processed, packaged foods you consume.
 Even if they are vegetarian meals, these foods cause significant environmental harm.